dfunni/mbari-hydrophone-stream-monitor/README.md

 # MBARI Hydrophone Stream Monitor

-Ultimately, this project will monitor the MBARI hydrophone stream at https://www.mbari.org/soundscape-listening-room/ and send out alerts when humpback whales are vocalizing.
+Ultimately, this project will monitor the MBARI hydrophone stream at https://www.mbari.org/soundscape-listening-room/ and record audio clips when humpback whales are vocalizing.

 ![](screenshots/project-architecture.png)